galoget/ghidra-headless-scripts/README.md

 # Ghidra - Headless Scripts (Python)

-Headless Scripts for Ghidra's Headless Analyzer written in Python 2 for Automated Analsis (Decompilation and Disassembly).
+Headless Scripts for Ghidra's Headless Analyzer written in Python 2 for Automated Analysis (Decompilation and Disassembly).

 ## Legend